Mrhelper-01/mr-helper-security-analyzer/README.md

 | Permissions-Policy | 5 |
 | Cookie Secure / HttpOnly / SameSite | 4 each *(only when cookies are present)* |

-DNS/email, exposed-file, CORS and other checks are surfaced as **severity-ranked findings**.
+DNS/email, exposed-file, CORS, server-disclosure and **SQL-injection** checks are surfaced as **severity-ranked findings** (the SQL-injection probe only runs on URLs that have query parameters, e.g. `site.com/page.php?id=1`).

 **Grades:** A (90–100) · B (80–89) · C (70–79) · D (60–69) · F (0–59)